Frequently Asked Questions About NCCIH Interim Visits

-- All Adverse Events must be reported to NCCIH and the local IRB per the DSMP.
+- All Adverse Events must be reported to the safety monitor/monitoring board, NCCAM and the local IRB per the DSMP.

-- All Serious Adverse Events must be reported properly and within the designated timeframes to NCCIH (and the FDA if applicable).
+- All Serious Adverse Events must be reported properly to these entities (and the FDA if applicable) per the DSMP.

 - Pharmacy records (if applicable) to be verified: